 Take a look at this Shopify-style checkout page built using WooFunnels Funnel Builder:

 In this section of the post, I'll show you the exact process to create the Shopify checkout page in WooCommerce with the Funnel Builder.

 Funnel Builder lets you create high-converting pages such as Optin, Optin Confirmation, Sales, Checkout, One-Click Upsell and Thank You pages.

 This is the most interesting part of the whole post, so let's dive right in.

-Hit and name your checkout page.
+Enter the name of your funnel - Shopify checkout page.

 In WooFunnels, you have access to a bunch of pre-made templates.